softwaremill/sttp/docs/backends/http4s.md

 import sttp.client.http4s._
 import scala.concurrent._

-// an implicit ContextShift is required to create a concurrent instance for `cats.effect.IO`,
+// an implicit `cats.effect.ContextShift` is required to create an instance of `cats.effect.Concurrent`
-// as well as a Blocker instance.
-Note that you'll probably want to use a different thread
+// for `cats.effect.IO`,  as well as a `cats.effect.Blocker` instance.
-// pool for blocking.
-implicit val cs: ContextShift[IO] = IO.contextShift(ExecutionContext.global)
-val blocker: cats.effect.Blocker = Blocker.liftExecutionContext(ExecutionContext.global)
+// Note that you'll probably want to use a different thread pool for blocking. implicit val cs: ContextShift[IO] = IO.contextShift(ExecutionContext.global) val blocker: cats.effect.Blocker = Blocker.liftExecutionContext(ExecutionContext.global)
 ```